vikeri/re-navigate/README.md

 # re-navigate
 > Example of React Native Navigation with [re-frame](https://github.com/Day8/re-frame)/[re-natal](https://github.com/drapanjanas/re-natal/)

+**WARNING: The API of NavigationExperimental has been changing a lot lately and this code may not work with the latest RN versions.
+I will update as soon as the API stabilizes**

 This example uses React Native's new Navigation component [NavigationExperimental](https://github.com/ericvicenti/navigation-rfc) which has a more FRP-like setup (like redux) and thus it works ridiculously well with [re-frame](https://github.com/Day8/re-frame).

 ## Example code